-How many colours do you want to dye the T-shirts or how many different colours do you want to provide (tie-dye works of art usually come in several colours)?
+How many colours do you want to dye the T-shirts or how many different colours do you want to provide (tie-dye works of art usually come in more than one colour)?

-You need one pack of textile dye per colour.
+You need one pack of DEKA Aktuell textile dye per colour.
 But a good idea is to use three base colours so you can mix a lot of beautiful shades!

-If you want to tie-dye with a number of children (summer camp or birthday party), plan 1.5 packs of dye per child.
+If you want to tie-dye with a number of children (summer camp or birthday party), plan 1 pack of dye per child.

 An experienced tie-dyer will only need little dye - newcomers spill a lot...

 For applying the dyes we recommend our 500 ml Squeeze Bottle for Tie-Dyeing with the red nozzle (but empty washing-up liquid, shampoo or drinking bottles work well too).

 Perfect squeeze bottle for TIE-DYE: